Menu

 Essential to consider with newly built homes is that the Stamp Duty is payable on the property price, and that’s driven up with all fixtures and fittings attached to the property.

-This can increase the property price because of fitted kitchens, bathrooms, and bedrooms.
-Some building firms will include extras such as fitted carpets, laminate flooring and blinds etc. These aren’t considered part of the build, though, because they aren’t attached.
+Fitted kitchens, bathrooms, and bedrooms can increase the property price.
+Some building firms will include extras such as fitted carpets, laminate flooring, blinds, etc. However, these aren’t considered part of the build because they aren’t attached.

 Property firms building homes are aware of the Stamp Duty that each home buyer will have to pay, and many do offer incentives to cover the cost to the buyer.
 For that reason, if you’re buying a new build home, you should ask the property company about any offers they have available to assist with the cost of Stamp Duty.